chrisb/metadata_validations/README.markdown

 ## Migrations

-If your model doesn't already have a metadata column, create one:
+If your model doesn't already have a metadata column, create one (the column name is arbitrary):

     class AddMetaDataToAssets < ActiveRecord::Migration
       def self.up